vvzen/MACA/end-1-term-projects/pfa1/idea-1/README.md

 	Why openframeworks?
 Because it gives me much more control.

 	The app loads up the **words_frequency_score.json** file and feeds the contained words into a boids simulation.
 Basically it just creates a B/W image (fbo) made of all the words (in white) against a (black) bg, then creates another fbo where the boids simulation happens.
-The boids will have **"fear"** of the white pixels in the B/W fbo, and this will lead to the boids bouncing inside the letters and then finally exiting from them.
+The boids will have **"fear"** of the black pixels in the B/W fbo, and this will lead to the boids passing much more time inside the white letters.

 	In order to run the project on your machine, you must do the openframeworks magic..
     1. create a new project using the of project generator